AbelPau/gdal/doc/source/drivers/raster/miramon.rst

 More information is available in the `public specification <https://www.miramon.cat/new_note/eng/notes/MiraMon_raster_file_format.pdf>`__.

 By specifying either the name of the `.rel` metadata file or the name of any `.img` band file, the driver will automatically use the associated `.rel` file.
-This metadata file governs how all bands are interpreted and accessed.

-- **REL file**: Contains metadata including band names, number of rows and columns, data type, and compression information (either global or per band).
-A MiraMon dataset can include multiple bands, all linked through a single `.rel` file.
+- **REL file**: This metadata file governs how all bands are interpreted and accessed.
+It contains metadata including band names, number of rows and columns, data type, compression information (either global or per band) and others.
+So, a MiraMon dataset can include multiple bands, all linked through a single `.rel` file.
 Whether the name of one of the dataset's `.img` files or the `.rel` file is provided, the result will be the same: all bands will be taken into account.
+If a layer contains an old *.rel* format file (used in legacy datasets), a warning will be issued explaining how to convert it into the modern *.rel 4* format.

 The following are the main characteristics of a MiraMon raster dataset band:

 - **IMG file**: Stores the raw raster data.
 The data type may vary:

+  - *Bit*: 1 bit.
+Range: 0 or 1.
+Converted to byte GDAL type.
   - *Byte*: 1 byte, unsigned.
 Range: 0 to 255
   - *Short*: 2 bytes, signed.
 Range: -32,768 to 32,767
   - *UShort*: 2 bytes, unsigned.
 Range: 0 to 65,535